 How to Analyze CAT Mocks ?Anisha Mukhija

-With few months left for the CAT Exam, all candidates should start giving their CAT Mocks.
-Candidates appearing for CAT tend to forget one major factor which leads to a low percentile.
-Every Candidate should analyze their mocks thoroughly.
-Mocks without thorough analysis is futile and is waste of time.
-But before jumping on the analyzing part of the mock every CAT Aspirant needs to make sure they have their own strategies and shortcuts to solve CAT Mocks.
+With the onset of the MBA exam season, preparations have started in full swing, and candidates have started learning concepts and taking up cat mocks.
+However, a lot of candidates appearing for CAT exam tend to forget one major factor which leads to a low percentile.
+Every candidate should analyze their cat mocks thoroughly.
+Mocks without thorough analysis is futile and a waste of time.
+But before jumping on the analyzing part of the mock, every CAT Aspirant needs to make sure they have their own strategies and shortcuts to solve CAT Mocks.

-This article will give you a detailed analysis with Steps to analyze CAT Mocks thoroughly.
-Candidates following these steps to analyze Mocks will understand his/her weak areas and strong areas in the CAT Exam.
+This article will give you a detailed analysis of how to analyze CAT Mocks thoroughly.
+Students following these steps to analyze Mocks will understand his/her weak areas and strong areas in the CAT Exam.

 Steps to Analyze CAT Mocks-

-Make a quick cheat-sheet of the all the things you learnt from the exam.
+In continuation to step – 4, make a quick cheat-sheet of all the things you learned from the exam.
 This should include:

 - Grammar and usage rules (new ones that you discovered in the exam)

-Step-7: Draw up a strategy for the next mock
+Step-7: Based on your learning, build a strategy for the next CAT mock